 How do you know what to avoid?

 Of the countless different ingredients used in hair and skin care formulas, most are generally safe and effective for the majority of the population.
 However, many of these ingredients also carry the potential to be sensitizers for some people, producing reactions ranging from mildly unpleasant to truly severe.
-It is wise to know if you have any specific allergies and to carefully read labels and ask questions of manufacturers to determine whether or not a product is safe for you.
+It is wise to know if you have any specific allergies, carefully read labels, and ask manufacturers questions to determine whether or not a product is safe for you.

 For these reasons, it is nearly impossible to predict when and if a specific ingredient or combination of ingredients in a hair care product may produce a deleterious response.